top of page

 Designers approach these spaces with intention.
 They assess circulation, sightlines, and natural light.
 Built-in millwork may be introduced to integrate storage seamlessly.
 Materials and finishes are selected to bring softness to small rooms without overwhelming them.
 Even the smallest areas are considered part of the broader architectural composition.

-This approach is especially why hiring an interior designer in Brooklyn and Manhattan makes a meaningful difference.
+This approach is why hiring an interior designer in Brooklyn and Manhattan makes a meaningful difference.
 Each area of the home is approached with care, ensuring that every square foot contributes thoughtfully to daily life.

 Helping Clients See What They Cannot Yet Visualize